edibotopic/edibotopic-website/content/diary/_index.md

 It's mostly an act of self-motivation and
 I don't actively seek virality or influence.

-There's enough people doing that already and that has lead to a certain univocality.
+There's enough people doing that already, which leads to a certain univocality.

 It was nice to see the blog get a small few upvotes then drift silently off of the front page.